kdy1/repro-swc-8358/README.md

 ## Running swc on multiple folders in a monorepo workspace

+This repository is a minimal reproduction of a problem I filed in the swc repository: https://github.com/swc-project/swc/issues/8139

 In this monorepo there is a single `backend` project.
 It consists of 3 "root" folders:

 - `integration-tests`